 AMT initially issued three versions of its 1/25 1971-1973 Mustang model: '71 Fastback with 302 and 429 V8 (T114-225), '72 Fastback Mach 1 (stock or road racer) with 302 and 429 V8 (T335-225, issued 1972), '73 Fastback Mach 1, similar to 1972 kit with some optional parts differences and annual revisions, and full sets of stock Mach I graphics in both black and white (T425).
 The models are usually reported to be more accurate than the MPC model, but considering the above differences, I'm not so sure yet.

 ('71 and '72 box art scans courtesy of Dean Milano's Model Kit & Toy Museum)

-The 1973 model was later issued as '73 Fastback Trans-Am race car #31 driven by Warren Tope in a a red-white-blue scheme (T206).
-Changes include the deletion of the normal front seats, replaced by one racing bucket seat, a new dashboard without details but with a separate instrument cluster, an extended roll cage, Mini-lite wheels, tyres with Firestone overlays, deletion of the normal exhaust system, and some changes to engine.
+The 1973 model was later issued as '73 Fastback Trans-Am race car #31 driven by Warren Tope in a red-white-blue scheme (T206).
+Changes include the deletion of the normal front seats, replaced by one racing bucket seat, a new dashboard without details but with a separate instrument cluster, an extended roll cage, Mini-lite wheels, tires with Firestone overlays, deletion of the normal exhaust system, and some changes to engine.